temporalio/cli/temporalcli/commandsmd/commands.md

   Interpret calendar specs with the `TZ` time zone.
   For a list of time zones, see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 * `--schedule-search-attribute` (string[]) -
-  Set schedule Search Attributes using "KEY=VALUE" format.
+  Set schedule Search Attributes using 'KEY="VALUE"' format.
-  KEY is an unquoted string identifier.
-  VALUE is a JSON string.
+  KEY is a string, VALUE is JSON.
   Can be passed multiple times.
 * `--schedule-memo` (string[]) -
-  Set a schedule memo using "KEY=VALUE" format.
+  Set a schedule memo using 'KEY="VALUE"' format.
-  KEY is an unquoted string identifier.
-  VALUE is a JSON string.
+  KEY is a string, VALUE is JSON.
   Can be passed multiple times.

 #### Options